xNS5/rentalreviews/content/privacy-policy/_index.md

 We reserve the right to update or modify this Privacy Policy at any time, and any changes will be posted on this page.
 Your continued use of our website after any modifications indicates your acceptance of the updated Privacy Policy.

 By using our website, you consent to the terms outlined in this Privacy Policy.
-If you have any questions or concerns about our privacy practices, please contact us at [contact email].
+If you have any questions or concerns about our privacy practices, please contact us at [michael@michaelkennedy.dev].

 Last updated: [Date]